ErikMuir/chess-engine/README.md

 - analysis
 - hint
 - play vs computer
-  - add 1 level of depth (capture the piece with highest value)
   - add 2 levels of depth (capture the piece with highest value differential after a trade)
   - add basic strategy
     - control center squares